 In summer the grandkids come and we have suddenly not enough room at the dinner table, not enough bread and milk, not enough beds, not enough towels.
 Suddenly there are little people things everywhere, toys, games, books, art supplies, and dirty clothes.
 Suddenly there are too many dishes for the dishwasher, too many lights left on, too many house flies and too many fingerprints on windows and door facings.

-In summer the grandkids arrive and suddenly the house is brimming again with voices and laughter and fun and family.
+In summer the grandkids arrive and Suddenly the house is brimming again with voices and laughter and fun and family.
 Suddenly there are mud tracks across the floor and buckets of tadpoles turning into sudden frogs on the back porch.
-Suddenly the side walk is decorated with colored chalk, suddenly the cats are missing gone to hide out from all the unwanted attention and noise.
+Suddenly the side walk is decorated with colored chalk, Suddenly the cats are missing—gone to hide out from all the unwanted attention and noise.
 Suddenly there is giggling at night, a few fist fights, myriad swimming time pleas and a lot of sunscreen going on.
-Suddenly there are empty pantry shelves and lots of I’m hungry agains.
+Suddenly there are empty spaces on pantry shelves and lots of I’m hungry agains.

 In summer the garden struggles, thrives, bears, and wans in the heat of August.
 The swings hang heavy, breezes slow, flies drone, mosquitos bite.
 The firewood stack sits waiting and it seems somehow preposterous that we would ever want a fire in the woodstove, hot soup or a comforter on the bed.